Solanum lycopersicum ‘San Marzano’

 Life Cycle: Annual

-Mature Height: Up to 6–8 feet with staking
+Mature Height: 6–8 feet with support

-Mature Width: About 24–30 inches
+Mature Width: 24–30 inches

 Bloom Season: Summer to Early Fall